wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 ### WordProof: Timestamp your WordPress Content on the Blockchain

 With WordProof Timestamp, you can timestamp your WordPress content on any EOSIO blockchain from the comfort of your WordPress site.
-No prior blockchain experience necessary: either manually timestamp your content or activate automatic timestamps.
+No prior blockchain experience necessary.
+After the set-up, everything is taken care of automatically!

 ### Why do I need to timestamp my content?